CIDFriendsCentral/CIDFriendsCentral.github.io/content/CNC/3D Cutting/Uploading/_index.md

 ![image](/images/250.jpg)

-When you do that, the models will appear on top of each other in the 2d view, choose the move tool (cursor with a cross) and move one of the 2 objects away so they do not overlap
+When you do that, the models will appear on top of each other in the 2d view, choose the move tool (cursor with a cross) and move one of the 2 objects away so they do not overlap.

 ![image](/images/251.jpg)